-In addition to the Financial Factor, the ACIP payout for each named executive officer, other than Mr. Vestjens, is modified based on a Personal Performance Factor ("PPF").
+In addition to the Financial Factor, the ACIP payout for each named executive officer, other than the CEO, is modified based on a Personal Performance Factor ("PPF").
 As discussed above, the Committee feels that the consolidated Financial Factor is the best reflection of the CEO's personal performance and, thus, the CEO does not have a separate PPF.
 The other NEO's objectives are agreed upon between the NEO and the CEO.
 At the end of the year, the parties measure progress relative to the objectives, as well as an assessment of how effectively the individual has lived the Company's values during the year.
 The CEO scores each NEO's PPF on a scale of 0.50 to 1.50.

-The personal performance goals reflected in the Personal Performance Factor measure the attainment of short- and long-term goals that often are in furtherance of achieving objectives set out in our three-year strategic plan.
-Personal performance goals can be qualitative in nature and the determination of the NEO's degree of attainment of them generally requires the judgment of Mr. Vestjens.
+The personal performance goals reflected in the Personal Performance Factor measure the attainment of short- and longterm goals that often are in furtherance of achieving objectives set out in our three-year strategic plan.
+Personal performance goals can be qualitative in nature and the determination of the NEO's degree of attainment of them generally requires the judgment of the CEO.
 The values scoring is, by definition, subjective based on the manager's observations throughout the year, as well as feedback collected from others inside and outside of the organization.

 As a general rule, the higher in the organizational structure that one sits, the more global in scope are his or her personal objectives.
 Mr. Parks, as the CFO, had objectives in the areas of talent management, information technology and investor relations performance, but also focused other objectives on areas specific to the finance function, e.g., accounting, tax and capital structure.
-As global functional leads Messrs.
-Anderson and Mehrotra had objectives that connected them to the corporate priorities of stockholder value enhancement, sales growth, and customer satisfaction with an increased emphasis on environmental, social and governance concerns.
-As Executive Vice Presidents of Belden's Industrial Automation Solutions and Broadband & 5G businesses, respectively, the objectives of Mr. Chand and Mr. Mehrotra were supportive of goals of the businesses they manage.
-Their objectives related to the areas of growth, both organic and inorganic, talent management with an emphasis on diversity, equity and inclusion and operational excellence through the continued institution of Lean enterprise principles.
-In 2023, all officers and their direct reports will have metrics in their personal performance factors related to the Company's ESG objectives.
+As global functional leads Mr. Anderson and Ms. Tate had objectives that connected them to the corporate priorities of stockholder value enhancement, sales growth, and stakeholder and customer satisfaction with an increased emphasis on environmental, social and governance concerns.
+As Executive Vice President of Belden's Industrial Automation Solutions the Mr. Lieser's objectives were supportive of goals of the Industrial Automation Solutions business.
+His objectives related to the areas of growth, both organic and inorganic, talent management with an emphasis on diversity, equity and inclusion and operational excellence through the continued institution of Lean enterprise principles.
+In 2023, all officers and their direct reports also had metrics in their personal performance factors related to the Company's ESG objectives.

-The 2022 Personal Performance Factors for the NEOs, other than Mr. Vestiens, as approved by the Committee ranged from 1.13 to 1.35.
+The 2023 Personal Performance Factors for the NEOs, other than Dr. Chand, as approved by the Committee ranged from 0.97 to 1.05.